scrappyardio/ttc-bus-delays-lakehouse/README.md

         └── agg_location_hotspots
 ```

-Orchestrated as a four-task Databricks Job, serverless, with retries on the ingest task.
-Reruns are idempotent — verified by running the full pipeline twice and confirming the gold row count is unchanged.
+After I was satisfied with the way project was set-up from bronze to gold, I have orchestrated as a four-task Databricks Job, serverless, with retries on the ingest task.
+Reruns are idempotent thanks to the checkpoints inside of the autoloader.
+Finally, I checked the final result by running the full pipeline twice and confirming the gold row count is unchanged.

 ![job2](docs/images/job2.png)